 Buying a smartphone outright can be cheaper than buying it on a plan in the long run, but what generally makes it cheaper to buy a phone outright is that you’re not locked to a plan from the same mobile phone provider.
 Often postpaid phone plans that you bundle with a new smartphone are more expensive, and you can generally get great value at a cheaper price from a SIM-only phone plan from smaller telcos.

-Excluding the phone plan costs that you sign up to if you choose a phone-on-a-plan, there is little difference in the overall price of a smartphone whether you buy it outright or on a plan.
+Excluding the phone plan costs that you sign up to if you choose a phone-on-a-plan, there is little difference in the overall price of the smartphone itself whether you buy it outright or on a plan.

 Is it cheaper to buy an iPhone outright or on a plan?